 Now, that’s worth a column in itself, because if me and my family—extended or otherwise—ever opened a winery together, the only exciting part would be the 911 domestic violence calls and the only unique thing about it would be how quickly it closed.

-But holding it together quite remarkably is Paul Hamelin, his wife and son Geoff, crediting (in this order) Shawn Walters and the true earth—especially the trio of magnificently productive vineyards from which Walters draws his fruit.
+But holding it together quite remarkably is Paul Hamelin, his wife and winemaker son Geoff, crediting (in this order) Shannon Walters and the true earth—especially the trio of magnificently productive vineyards from which the winery draws fruit.

 Now, anybody who knows Walter’s work knows that he could make award-winning wine out of the cladophora algae that clogs Grand Traverse Bay, but with the advantage of his solid rep (based on seventeen stellar years of vintership in Michigan), he doesn’t have to.
 So impressive is he both as a technician and an artist—he’s been called (somewhat belatedly) ‘the guy who can finally put Michigan on the world’s wine map’—that his skills are in demand at wineries throughout Leelanau and Old Mission.
 The fact that he’s hauling down medals for each of them—so many that gold no longer seems an element precious enough to do these wines justice—he’s maybe into X-Kryptonite territory by now—proves that his purple thumb is pressed with equanimity upon the foreheads of his patrons—(English for patroni).

-Of course, as Galileo did for the Marchese del Monte and the Grand Duke of Tuscany; as da Vinci did for Cesare Borgia and as Michelangelo did for Lorenzo de’ Medici, Verterra’s owners find their social status insanely improved by their association with Shawn and his magic-touch wines.
+Of course, as Galileo did for the Marchese del Monte and the Grand Duke of Tuscany; as da Vinci did for Cesare Borgia and as Michelangelo did for Lorenzo de’ Medici, Verterra’s owners find their social status improved by their canny t magic-touch wines.
 Okay, that’s an exaggeration, but they do get to sit and gloat before awestruck wine writers such as I, who may not perch upon the same belletristic throne as Jim Harrison, but whose eyes, at least, track.